-If you agree with what the police are alleging against you, the way to get the best result is often to plead guilty as it demonstrates remorse and contrition as well as meaning that you will be entitled to a discount on your sentence.
+If you agree with what the police are alleging against you, the way to get the best result is often to plead guilty as it demonstrates remorse and contrition as well as meaning that you will be entitled to a deduction on your sentence.

 We have been tremendously successful in having our clients’ charges dismissed in possess prohibited drug charges.

-Have a look at the case studies below!
+Have a look at the case studies below.

 What is the penalty for possess prohibited drug?

 The offence of Possessing a prohibited drug carries a maximum penalty of a fine of $2,200.00 and/or 2 years imprisonment.
 However, Possessing a prohibited drug is an offence that is frequently dealt with pursuant to section 10 of the Crimes (Sentence Procedure) Act, meaning no conviction will be recorded, there is no other penalty and you will have no criminal record.
 To find out more about a section 10, click here.

 Generally, penalties that a court can impose for any criminal offence in NSW are:

 - Community service order

 If you’re involved in a criminal case related to possessing prohibited drugs, call us today.
 LY Lawyers is the most trusted criminal lawyers in Sydney, and can help provide you with the best defence for your matter.